rnm2453/python-slackclient/README.md

 1. The bot listen to events as seen before
 2. The bot uses the [Real Time Client(RTM)] to react to the events
 3. The bot recives a payload and send some data to a processing function
-4. The proccesiong function creates a message_producer with given params
+4. The proccesiong function creates a producer with given params
-5. The message_producer builds the response
+5. The producer builds the response
 6. The response return all the way back to the processing function
 7. The processing function posts the response